n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.1.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrNX9tjPkVLABbNz?backgroundColor=orange&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-Next, you have to build a small workflow that merges data from Airtable and a REST API.
+Next, build a small workflow that merges data from Airtable and a REST Countries API.

-1. Use the [Airtable node](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/){:target="_blank" .external} to list the data in the Airtable table named `customers`.
+1. Use the [Airtable node](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/) to list the data in the Airtable table named `customers`.
-2. use the [HTTP Request node](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/){:target="_blank" .external} to get data from the REST Countries API: `https://restcountries.com/v3.1/all`.
+2. Use the [HTTP Request node](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/){:target="_blank" .external} to get data from the REST Countries API: `https://restcountries.com/v3.1/all`.
 This will return data about world countries, split out into separate items.
-3. Use the [Merge node](/integrations/builtin/core-nodes/n8n-nodes-base.merge/){:target="_blank" .external} to merge data from Airtable and the Countries API by country name (the common key), represented as `customerCountry` in Airtable and `name.common` in the Countries API, respectively.
+3. Use the [Merge node](/integrations/builtin/core-nodes/n8n-nodes-base.merge/) to merge data from Airtable and the Countries API by country name, represented as `customerCountry` in Airtable and `name.common` in the Countries API, respectively.
-4. Use the Airtable node to update the fields `region` and `subregion` in Airtable with the data from the Countries API.
+4. Use another Airtable node to update the fields `region` and `subregion` in Airtable with the data from the Countries API.

 The workflow should look like this: